fonske/clack-reader-v3/README.md

 # clack-reader-v3
- Esphome component for Clack WS1 softener with M5stack TOF sensor saltlevel detection This branch vv, uses the older VL53L0 from M5stack, with the salt level reading during brine.
+ Esphome component for Clack WS1 softener with M5stack TOF sensor saltlevel detection This branch tof1, uses the older VL53L0 from M5stack, with the salt level reading measurement during brine.

  Relay for control of the chlorinator module from Aqmos.nl / .de and Power measurement with ina219